craftninja/DenBou_phone_interviewer/README.md

 DenBou_phone_interviewer
 ========================

 An application built for job seekers to practice answering interview questions over the phone.
-The app utlizes the Twilio API to record answers and allows users to publish recordings for comment by other users.
+The app utilizes the Twilio API to record answers and allows users to publish recordings for comment by other users.

 Tech: Ruby on Rails, PostgreSQL, JavaScript, Angular, RSepc, Capybara